qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 Discuss Who is the owner

-"Is is SMART ?": A good follow up plan should align "Is it SMART"
+"Is is SMART ?": A good follow-up plan should align the "SMART"

 SMART: Specific, Measurable, Achievable, Relevant and Time-bound